Kapia/PsyTranslations/README.md

 ### More commands

-XITY provides also two more commands useful to update dependencies and the cssdb used by Browserslist and PostCSS:
+two more commands useful to update dependencies and the cssdb used by Browserslist and PostCSS:

 ```bash
 # Update dependencies interactively